zarf-dev/proposals/0048-schema-update-process/README.md

 │     ├── convert.go
 ```

-The `internal/api/types` package contains a superset of Zarf fields spanning all supported API versions.
+The `types.Package` struct contains a superset of Zarf fields spanning all supported API versions.
 It plays two roles.
 First, it is the working representation that `PackageLayout` uses internally.
 Callers will obtain a versioned view through per-version read accessors, `AsV1alpha1()` and `AsV1beta1()`, which will translate the internal type to the specific version.
 Because the superset is never named in a public signature, introducing a new API version requires no function signature changes when `PackageAccessor` is accepted.
 Second, it is the pivot for conversions: rather than converting v1alpha1 directly to v1beta1, Zarf converts v1alpha1 to the superset then the superset to v1beta1, so Zarf needs only N conversion functions (one per API version) rather than N² conversions between every pair of versions.

 The internal package will not be exposed by the SDK.
 Instead the convert package will expose functions such as `func V1Alpha1PkgToV1Beta1(in v1alpha1.ZarfPackage) v1beta1.Package`.
 These functions will call the internal API packages, `internalv1alpha1.ConvertToGeneric(in v1alpha1.ZarfPackage) types.Package` and `internalv1beta1.ConvertFromGeneric(in types.Package) v1beta1.Package`.
 This will provide a clean interface for SDK users while avoiding exposing the internal types.
 Zarf's own `src/packager` and `src/cmd` packages may import `internal/api/types` directly; the constraint is only that the superset never appears in a public SDK signature.
 This strategy will also keep the src/api/<version> packages focused solely on data rather than including validation or conversion logic.
 These conversion functions will be manually written as opposed to [automatically generating conversion functions](#automatically-generating-conversion-functions).